 In 2013, the City and County of Honolulu created the "Residential A" property classification, whereby a higher property tax rate (currently at \$6 per \$1,000 of assessed value versus the standard residential rate of \$3.50 per \$1,000 of assessed value) is applied to residential properties valued at \$1 million or more that do not have a current home exemption.
 Ostensibly, "Residential A" classification targets second-home buyers and investors, many of them from the U.S. mainland and foreign countries (Hawaii Department of Business, Economic Development, and Tourism 2016).
 However, it is also affecting some local residential property owners, as property values have been rising since the end of the Great Recession.
 The "Residential A" property classification was appealed, with the attorney for the property owner filing the appeal arguing that "Residential A" property classification violates the equal protection clause under Hawaii and U.S. constitutions (Shikina 2015).
-A tax appeal judge ruled the "Residential A" property classification unconstitutional, but months later reversed the decision and let the "Residential A" property tax classification and higher tax rate stand (Cocke 2016).
+A tax appeal judge ruled the "Residential A" property tax classification and higher tax rate stand (Cocke 2016).

 In Maui County, a group of timeshare owners filed a lawsuit in 2013 against the county alleging that it violated the Sunshine Law when it set the fiscal year 2014 property tax rate on timeshare properties (Perry 2013).
 Timeshare properties were included in the hotel and resort property tax classification in Maui until 2004, when the county created a separate real property tax classification for them.
-In fiscal year 2017, timeshares in Maui County were taxed at a rate of 15.43 percent per \$1,000 net taxable assessed value, compared to 9.37 percent on hotel and resort properties (Hawaii Department of
+In fiscal year 2021, timeshares in Maui County were taxed at a rate of \$14.40 per \$1,000 net taxable assessed value, compared to 10.7 percent on hotel and resort properties (Island Sotheby's International).
+In